Albrechtice nad Orlicí

 Albrechtice nad Orlicí (Albrechtsdorf an der Adler) is a municipality and village in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 1,000 inhabitants.

+Etymology

+The name Albrechtice is derived from the personal name Albrecht, meaning "the village of Albrecht's people".

 Geography

 Albrechtice nad Orlicí is located about 17 km southeast of Hradec Králové.
-It lies in the Orlice Table.
-It is situated on the left bank of the Orlice River.
+It lies in a flat landscape of the Orlice Table.
+The municipality is situated on the left bank of the Orlice River.

 History

 The first written mention of Albrechtice is from 1279.
 Between 1346 and 1378, the village was promoted to a market town.
 In 1495, it was acquired by Vilém II of Pernštejn.
 During the rule of the Pernštejn family, Albrechtice lost its significance and the title of a market town.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Albrechtice nad Orlicí is the Church of Saint John the Baptist.
-It was originally a Gothic church.
+There are no protected cultural monuments in the municipality.
+The main landmark of Albrechtice nad Orlicí is the Church of Saint John the Baptist.